Petoskey MI Roofing Contractor

 Answers For Petoskey Homeowners

-What does a roofing contractor in Petoskey MI do
+What does a roofing contractor in Petoskey MI do?

-How do I know if I need roof repair or replacement
+How do I know whether my Petoskey roof needs repair or replacement?

-Repair may work for an isolated leak, pipe boot, vent, or small flashing issue.
-Replacement is usually smarter when shingles are brittle, leaks keep returning, storm damage is widespread, decking is soft, or the roof is near the end of its service life.
+Repair may be enough when the issue is isolated to one vent, pipe boot, valley, or flashing area.
+Replacement is usually smarter when shingles are worn across several slopes, leaks keep returning, decking is soft, or old roof details need rebuilding.

-Ice dams often form when attic heat melts snow and that water refreezes at the eaves.
-Heavy snow, shaded roof edges, poor ventilation, and insulation gaps can make the problem worse.
+Ice dams often form when attic heat melts snow and the water refreezes at the eaves.
+Shade, poor ventilation, insulation gaps, gutter conditions, and heavy snow can make the issue worse.

-Architectural shingles, metal roofing, synthetic shake options, and low-slope roofing systems can all work depending on roof slope, snow shedding needs, budget, appearance, ventilation, and long-term performance goals.
+Architectural shingles, metal roofing, synthetic options, and low-slope systems may all work depending on slope, exposure, snow shedding needs, appearance, budget, and long-term plans.

-What areas near Petoskey does Alpine Brothers serve
+What areas near Petoskey does Alpine Brothers serve?

 Start Your Roofing Estimate